-Run the following command and verify Uid and Gid are both O/root and Access does not grant permissions to group or other:
+Run the following command and verify uid and Gid are both 0/root and Access does not grant permissions to group or other:

 '''

-stat /etc/cron.d/
+stat /etc/cron.d

 Access: (0700/drwx-----) Uid: ( 0/ root) Gid: ( 0/ root)

 '''

-Run the following commands to set ownership and permissions on the /etc/cron.d directory:
+Run the following commands to set ownership and permissions on /etc/cron.d:

 '''

-chown root:root /etc/cron.d/
+chown root:root /etc/cron.d

+chmod og-rwx /etc/cron.d

 '''

-'''

-chmod og-rwx /etc/cron.d/

-'''

-5.1.8 Ensure cron is restricted to authorized users (Automated)
+5.1.8 Ensure at/cron is restricted to authorized users (Scored)

-Configure /etc/cron.allow to allow specific users to use this service.
-If /etc/cron.allow does not exist, then /etc/cron.deny is checked.
-Any user not specifically defined in this file is allowed to use cron.
-By removing the file, only users in /etc/cron.allow are allowed to use cron.

-- Other methods, such as systemd timers, exist for scheduling jobs.
-If another method is used, cron should be removed, and the alternate method should be secured in accordance with local site policy - Even though a given user is not listed in cron.allow, cron jobs can still be run as that user - The cron.allow file only controls administrative access to the crontab command for scheduling and modifying cron jobs
+Configure /etc/cron.allow and /etc/at.allow to allow specific users to use these services.
+If /etc/cron.allow or /etc/at.allow do not exist, then /etc/at.deny and /etc/cron.deny are checked.
+Any user not specifically defined in those files is allowed to use at and cron.
+By removing the files, only users in /etc/cron.allow and /etc/at.allow are allowed to use at and cron.
+Note that even though a given user is not listed in cron.allow, cron jobs can still be run as that user.
+The cron.allow file only controls administrative access to the crontab command for scheduling and modifying cron jobs.